openxc/vi-firmware/docs/installation/dependencies.rst

 MPIDE
 -----

-Building the source for the CAN translator for the chipKIT microcontroller requires `MPIDE <https://github.com/chipKIT32/chipKIT32-MAX/downloads>`_ (the development environment and compiler toolchain for chipKIT provided by Digilent).
+Building the source for the VI for the chipKIT microcontroller requires `MPIDE <https://github.com/chipKIT32/chipKIT32-MAX/downloads>`_ (the development environment and compiler toolchain for chipKIT provided by Digilent).
 Installing MPIDE can be a bit quirky on some platforms, so if you're